 Folklore Museum Amman is located in the Roman Theatre, along with the Museum of Popular Traditions, making it possible to explore 3 attractions in one.
+Our Egypt and Jordan combined tours that include a visit to the Roman Theater will typically also include entrance to the Folklore Museum.

 Amman, the capital city of Jordan is essentially built on seven hills (jabals) which are often referred to as the 7 Hills of Amman.
 Generally speaking, each hill represents a different neighborhood.
 All the neighborhoods are in turn interconnected by the spine of the city; a road running from the first hill in the East, through to the seventh hill to the West.